Intellection/eng_day_FileNest/README.md

 **Built with ❤️ for developers who need a simple, secure file cache.**

-*SnapVault - Keep your files close, keep them secure.*
+*FileNest - Keep your files close, keep them secure.*